|

 Blogs

-Rick Zarr of National Semiconductor writes this thought-provoking and entertaining blog discussing issues related to energy generation, energy and power conversion, and energy consumption.
+Rick Zarr of Texas Instruments writes this thought-provoking and entertaining blog discussing issues related to energy generation, energy and power conversion, and energy consumption.
 He explores trends and emerging technologies that affect energy generation and its use in a variety of applications.
 He makes his points by citing historical facts, data on energy use, and other technical information. view »

 An impressive resource for those interested in high-voltage design, this site includes information on high-voltage components and power supplies (including a buyers guide), design issues, safety, industry news, books, research facilities, and applications.
 The contact for the site, Fred Wright, also writes a blog. view »